The explosion jets of the core-collapse supernova remnant Circinus X-1: Summary

-Our simulations did not produce the ears protruding from the rings.
-We speculate that the ears are later expanding gas.
-As the reverse shock and the activity of the Cir X-1 binary system heat the inner ejecta of the CCSNR, its pressure rises and it expands, flowing from the ring outwards.
-This is a subject of a future study.

 We identified four broken rims, i.e., composed of two touching semi-straight filaments, in the Africa Nebula; two in the main shell and two in the blowout (panel a of Figure \ref{fig:ThreeCCSNE}).
-From the similarity of the blowout of the Africa Nebula to that of the Cygnus Loop (Figure \ref{fig:ThreeCCSNE}), and the similarity of the rims inside the blowout of the Africa Nebula to the rims in the large ears of SNR G0.9+0.1 (Figure \ref{fig:ThreeCCSNE}) and SNR G107.7-5.1 (Figure \ref{fig:G107}), we suggested that exploding jets, namely, jets that participated in the explosion process in the framework of the JJEM, shaped the blowout and the broken rims.
+From the similarity of the blowout of the Africa Nebula to that of the Cygnus Loop (Figure \ref{fig:ThreeCCSNE}), and the similarity of the rims inside the blowout of the Africa Nebula to the rims in the large ears of SNR G0.9+0.1 (Figure \ref{fig:ThreeCCSNE}) and SNR G107.7-5.1 (Figure \ref{fig:G107}), we speculated that exploding jets, namely, jets that participated in the explosion process in the framework of the JJEM, shaped the blowout and the broken rims.
 We mark the six energetic exploding jets that we proposed by the double-lined arrows in panel b of Figure \ref{fig:ThreeCCSNE}.
-The JJEM allows for more exploding jets, but they left no marks on the remnant, as they were probably weaker.
+The JJEM allows for more exploding jets, but they left no marks on the remnant, because they were probably weaker.

 Based on the enlightening discussion by \cite{Gasealahweetal2025} of the rings in the Africa Nebula, we revisited the CCSNR G107.7-5.1.
-We tentatively identified a rim there, and argued that the morphology of this CCSNR reveals two symmetry axes, as the double-lined double-sided arrows show in Figure \ref{fig:G107}.
+We tentatively identified a ring there and argued that the morphology of this CCSNR reveals two symmetry axes, as the double-lined double-sided arrows show in Figure \ref{fig:G107}.
 This strengthens the claim that SNR G107.7-5.1 is a point-symmetric CCSNR.

 This study, above all, further demonstrated the usage of the JJEM in analyzing CCSNRs.
-The JJEM is a successful explosion mechanism to analyze CCSNRs and CCSNe (see some references in Section \ref{sec:intro}).
-For example, the JJEM can naturally explain the double peak emission from iron and intermediate elements in the CCSN that \cite{Hueichapanetal2025} observed; according to the JJEM, pairs of opposite jets can explain this observation.
+The JJEM is a successful explosion mechanism for analyzing CCSNRs and CCSNe (see the references in Section \ref{sec:intro}).
+For example, the JJEM can naturally explain the double-peak emission from iron and intermediate elements in the CCSN observed by \cite{Hueichapanetal2025}; according to the JJEM, pairs of opposite jets can account for this observation.
+The JJEM can also account for multiple shells in the photospheric phase of CCSNe \citep{SokerShiran2025, ShiranSoker2026}.
+That said, there are still challenges that simulations of the JJEM should address, e.g., improved matches with observed rings and ears, and the formation of intermittent accretion disks required to launch jets.